 Other timing issues include cash flow, call provisions in notes, other long term business obligations such as payments to retirement plans or certain key employees retiring.
 So timing does not necessarily correlate to work, it can be associated with other factors too.

 Marty purchased a truck three years ago and makes monthly payments of $340.
 His loan has a current remaining balance of $13,250.
-The next payment coupon identifies two components within the payment, the interest of $193 and the principle payment of $147.
-When the next payment is made, the entry to the books should go as follows:
+The next payment coupon identifies two components within the payment, the interest of $193 and the principal payment of $147.
+When the next payment is made, the entry to the books is as follows:

 Cash $340 *Payment amount, reduction in the bank account